-So, for example, if your child was not making expected progress in English, they may begin to use computer programmes such as Starspell and Lexia on a daily basis to give regular reading and spelling practise.
-If after 6-8 weeks your child has made no further progress they may be offered a short term intervention focusing on phonics in a group outside of the classroom 2-3 times a week for 20 minutes.
+So, for example, if your child was not making expected progress in English, they may begin to use computer programmes such as Starspell and IDL on a daily basis to give regular reading, comprehension and spelling practise.
+If after 6-8 weeks your child has made no further progress, they may be offered a short-term intervention focusing on phonics in a group, this could be outside of the classroom 2-3 times a week for 20 minutes.
 If at the end of this time progress is still not being made, individualised support may be suggested which will be informed by additional assessments where appropriate.
-This would typically involve working on an individualised support plan, 2-3 times a week with a teaching assistant.
+This would typically involve working on an School Support Plan, 2-3 times a week with a teaching assistant.